 Needless to say, the legalization of recreational and medical cannabis across the states has a lot to do with this growth.
 Currently, marijuana is legal under state law for either recreational or medical purposes in 36 states and the District of Columbia, even though on a federal level it’s still classified as a Schedule 1 drug.

-Still, cannabis cultivation is thriving.
+Still, cannabis cultivation is thriving (and to find out just how thriving, check out our post talking about how much do dispensary owners make).
 In some states where medical marijuana is legal and users can be issued a medical marijuana card, cultivation of medical marijuana is also allowed.
 However, when it comes to the commercial cultivation of cannabis plants, things are a little different, and this is what we’ll talk about in today’s article.

 Learn the Basics About Applying for Growers License